VladimirB3/whiskey-drop-bootstrap/README.md

 # whiskey-drop-bootstrap
-THis is an example of mobile first approach dev using bootstrap.
+This is an example of mobile first approach dev using bootstrap.